 Sarah M. Keesom, Ph.D.

 I am originally from Rochester, NY, and I earned my B.S. in Biology from Elmira College.
 I received my Ph.D. from Indiana University, where I studied serotonin as a mechanism for fine-tuning auditory processing during social encounters.
 While pursuing my Ph.D., I also contributed to development of the biology undergraduate curriculum and mentored numerous students in neuroscience and animal behavior research.
-Most recently, I taught Animal Physiology and Human Anatomy & Physiology at Northern Michigan University.
-I am excited about joining the Utica College faculty because I enjoy working with undergraduate students and sharing my enthusiasm for biology (especially physiology!).
+I joined the biology faculty at Utica University, because I enjoy working with undergraduate students and sharing my enthusiasm for biology (especially physiology and behavior!).

 I investigate the mechanisms used by the brain to fine-tune signal reception across changing social contexts.
 The serotonergic system is well known for its role in the regulation of mood, appetite, and social behavior.
 Reflecting these roles, this centralized neurochemical system collects a wealth of contextual information from other brain areas, and through its extensive connections, it can redistribute this information back to the brain, including sensory regions.
 Serotonin typically has neuromodulatory effects, in that it modifies activity in the receiving brain regions, as opposed to stimulating neural activity on its own.
 The serotonergic system is thus strategically positioned to adjust signal reception across different social situations.